basarat/mobx-typescript-react/04 stateClasses/README.md

 * A button to reset the appState
 * Finally we render the items from the appState in to an unordered list.

+***Demo the application***
+You can see that the application behaves as expected and you can
+* *add an item using the enter key*
+* *add an item by using the add button*
+* *and reset the list using the reset button*

 ***Select the `app.tsx` App class***
-* Notice that to use the application state class pattern, we really didn't have to do anything special in order to create a UI that wires to the application state to the dom beyond a simple `@observer` annotation.
+* Notice that to use the application state class pattern, we really didn't have to do anything special in order to create a UI beyond a simple `@observer` annotation.
+* Additional we get a nice refactorable type safe experience as we know all the ways the `appState` is used from our UI.

 ***`appState.ts` Select the appliation state class***
 * This simple application state class pattern is simple to understand and is fundamentally easier to maintain and describe to new developers and maintain for experienced developers in the long run.

+***Select the export**
-> Also if you have complex business logic in this class you can test it without wiring it up to react.
+Also if you have complex business logic in this class you can test it without having to wire it up to react.